ppzjsb/IGMtemp_calc/README.txt

 Compile time options are included in the Makefile.
-Requirements are a C compiler and link to the numerical library used for solving the stiff differential equations for the ionisation balance (SUNDIALS v2.7.0, my local build has been provided in this bundle).
+Requirements are a C compiler and link to the numerical library used for solving the stiff differential equations for the ionisation balance (SUNDIALS v2.7.0.
+A local build has been provided in this bundle).

 https://computing.llnl.gov/projects/sundials/sundials-software